The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 How important are LORs?

 Letters of Recommendation (LoRs) are used by program directors to make decisions about which applicants they will offer an interview.
 After board scores, LoRs from the specialty are the 2nd most important influencer in the interview selection process.
-And, in the program director’s decision for where to place an applicant on the program’s rank order list, LoRs are sixth in importance.
+And, in the program director’s decision for where to place an applicant on the program’s rank order list, LoRs are fifth in importance.
 It is advisable to obtain LoRs not only from your preferred specialty but from other specialties as well since this could reaffirm your knowledge and skill set to the program directors reading your LoRs.
 While most programs require three LoRs, most will accept four.
 You may collect as many LoRs as you wish because you will designate which LoRs should be shared with which program.
 This practice allows you to focus the LoRs to the program or specialty to which you are applying.

 What is the MSPE?